 Let's talk about the disposal of disposable diapers, and start with the nasty topic of poo.
 Your baby will make a lot of it.
 If you use disposable diapers like most people do, you will wrap up that poo in the diaper cover, seal it up with the velcro-like closure, and drop it in the diaper pail.
 This makes you, inadvertently in violation of the law.
 It is illegal in most regions of the US to put human feces in the landfill because it is a bio-hazard that could pollute groundwater systems if the landfill leached into surrounding water table (for this reason, US landfills are required to install an impermeable membrane to prevent the landfill contents from getting outside the area).
 A typical child will go through 6,000 diapers, and that translates into a mountain of diapers going into the trash.
 The EPA estimates that 20 billion disposables end up in US landfills each year.
 Making matters worse, even so-called "biodegradable" green disposables won't actually break down in landfills due to the lack of oxygen and water.
-We consider claims of "biodegradable" or "compostable" made by green diaper companies to be misleading marketing-spin, since the diapers don't break down in the landfill as claimed.
+We consider claims of "biodegradable" or "compostable" made by green diaper companies to be misleading marketing-spin since the diapers don't break down in the landfill as claimed.
 To that end, the FTC recently filed charges against the company that makes gDiapers for misleading claims that their products were biodegradable and compostable.
-Bottom line: if you are using disposables, you need to face the reality that you will contribute approximately 6,000 diapers into the landfill, which are going to be there for longer than your lifetime, and many of those diapers carry a bio-hazard load of human feces.
-When you think about where it all goes, many people reconsider whether disposing diapers is environmentally responsible.
+Bottom line: if you are using disposables, you need to face the reality that you will contribute approximately 6,000 diapers to the landfill, which is going to be there for longer than your lifetime, and many of those diapers carry a bio-hazard load of human feces.
+When you think about where it all goes, many people reconsider whether disposing of diapers is environmentally responsible.

 Cloth use, in comparison, has a completely different environmental profile.
 First off, your baby's poo will end up in the toilet where it belongs, and that poo will head toward a municipal water treatment system that is designed to properly handle it.
-(As a side note, BabyGearLab Editors were recently provided an impressive tour by a sanitation expert of a local municipal water treatment plant where sewer water is cleansed and returned to the river pure, and the fecal material ends up in valuable fertilizer.
+(As a side note, BabyGearLab Editors were recently provided an impressive tour by a sanitation expert of a local municipal water treatment plant where sewer water is cleansed and returned to the river pure, and the fecal material ends up invaluable fertilizer.
 We were impressed, and it was actually not all that stinky either).

 Greenhouse Gas Analysis